Theta Canis Majoris

-Theta Canis Majoris is a solitary, orange-hued star near the northern edge of the constellation Canis Major, forming the nose of the "dog".
+Theta Canis Majoris is a solitary, red-hued star near the northern edge of the constellation Canis Major, forming the nose of the "dog".
 Its name is a Bayer designation that is Latinized from θ Canis Majoris, and abbreviated Theta CMa or θ CMa.
 The star is visible to the naked eye with an apparent visual magnitude of 4.08.
 Based upon an annual parallax shift of 12.07 mas as seen from Earth, it is located about 270 light years distant.
 The star is moving away from the Sun with a radial velocity of +96.2 km/s.

 This is a evolved K-type giant star with a stellar classification of K4 III, having exhausted the supply of hydrogen at its core then expanded.
 Theta Canis Majoris is 5% less massive than the Sun, but has grown to 33 times the Sun's girth.
 This star is around ten billion years old, over twice the age of the Solar System.
 It radiates 305 times the Sun's luminosity from its expanded photosphere at an effective temperature of 4,200 K. This temperature gives it the cool orange hue of a K-type star.